AP FACT CHECK: Claims from the Democratic debate

 But ultimately, Mueller did not reach a conclusion as to whether the president obstructed justice or broke any other law.
 He cited Justice Department policy against the indictment of a sitting president, and said that since he could not bring charges against Trump, it was unfair to accuse him of a crime.
 There was no definitive finding that he obstructed justice.

-Associated Press writers Cal Woodward, Josh Boak, Eric Tucker and Amanda Seitz contributed to this report.
+Associated Press writers Cal Woodward, Josh Boak, Ricardo Alonso-Zaldivar, Eric Tucker and Amanda Seitz contributed to this report.

 Find AP Fact Checks at http://apne.ws/2kbx8bd